 Another possible way of avoiding jet lag – a few studies exist but this is still a new area – is the use of bright light therapy to help reset your body clock.

 A number of lights are touted for their anti-jet lag properties but research has yet to prove that bright lights really make a difference.

 Still, it’s not an unpleasant alternative so whether or not it works, there seems to be no harm in it as long as you use them at the right time of day – to stretch the day rather than truncate it.
 And remember, an artificial light isn’t your only choice: there’s always sunlight if it’s available.

 IS THERE SUCH A THING AS A JET LAG CURE?

 About a quarter of people who fly suffer significantly from jet lag – and about a quarter hardly suffer at all.
 The rest fall somewhere in-between.

-For those who do suffer, The Cure for Jet Lag by Lynne Waller Scanlon gets rave reviews (read them on Amazon).
-Many travelers swear by self-hypnosis, accupressure, jet lag diets or eating at certain times of day only.
+In addition to many of the jet lag solutions presented above, any travelers swear by self-hypnosis, accupressure, an anti jet lag diet or eating at certain times of day only.
 Some methods are more complex than others, but there still doesn’t seem to be a failsafe way to prevent jet lag that works for everyone.